avisi-apps/crux-techday/README.md

 During the hands-on we'll get you started with Crux.

-Feel free to contact Michel or Fatih if you have any questions during the hands-on.
+Feel free to contact Mitchel or Fatih if you have any questions during the hands-on.

 ## Prerequisites
 - Java 8 or higher